VarthanV/vorm/README.md

 ## Acknowledgements

-These repositories gave me a base idea of how a orm must be
+These vormsitories gave me a base idea of how a orm must be

 - [Django ORM](https://github.com/django/django)
 - [yann-orm](https://github.com/yannickkiki/yann-orm)